syselement/ine-notes/ine-pts/penetration-testing-prerequisites/networking.md

 ## Internet Protocol (IP)

 > ⚡ P.T.
+Usage:
+>
-Usage: understand network attacks and use network attack tools, studying other networking protocols.
+> - Understand network attacks and use network attack tools
+> - Studying other networking protocols.

 The Internet Protocol (**`IP`**) runs on the Internet layer of the TCP/IP stack, by delivering the **datagrams** (IP packets) to the hosts participating in the communication.